 There’s no need to start from scratch.
 A total of 347 ideas were submitted to the OpenIDEO Challenge and of these submissions, 41 were selected to move on to the refinement phase, including our submission—the Gratitude for Newbies Toolkit.
 Remember to tailor your expressions of gratitude to the person, situation, and organizational culture.
 Use these ideas as a springboard and then refine and modify for your context.

 Everyone likes to be appreciated, don’t hold back in your expressions of gratitude!
 Work is a much more pleasant place when we can rely on our colleagues instead of competing against one another.
 Start simple and remember it takes practice.
 With time you’ll find something that works.

 Want to be part of a team that practices gratitude at work?
-Take a look at our current job openings.
+Take a look at our careers page.